Turkey withdraws from European treaty protecting women - WTMJ

 Some officials from Erdogan’s Islam-oriented party had advocated for a review of the agreement, arguing it is inconsistent with Turkey’s conservative values by encouraging divorce and undermining the traditional family unit.

 Critics also claim the treaty promotes homosexuality through the use of categories like gender, sexual orientation and gender identity.
 They see that as a threat to Turkish families.
-Hate speech has been on the rise in Turkey, including the interior minister who described LGBT people as “perverts” in a tweet.
+Hate speech has been on the rise in Turkey, and the country’s interior minister described LGBT people as “perverts” in a tweet.
 Erdogan has rejected their existence altogether.

 Women’s groups and their allies who have been protesting to keep the convention intact immediately called for demonstrations across the country Saturday under the slogan “Withdraw the decision, implement the treaty.”
 They said their years-long struggle would not be erased in one night.

+“We were struggling every day so the Istanbul Convention would be implemented and women would live.
+We now hear that the Istanbul Convention has been completely repealed,” Dilan Akyuz, 30, who joined other women demonstrating in Istanbul.
+“We are very angry today.
+We can no longer bear even one death of a woman.
+We do not have any tolerance (left) for this.”

-Rights groups say violence against and killing of women is on the rise in Turkey but the interior minister called that a “complete lie” on Saturday.
+Rights groups say violence against and the killing of women is on the rise in Turkey, an assertion the interior minister called a “complete lie” on Saturday.

 A total of 77 women have been killed since the start of the year, according to the We Will Stop Femicide Platform.
 Some 409 women were killed in 2020, with dozens found dead under suspicious circumstances, according to the group.

-Numerous women’s rights groups slammed the decision.
+Numerous women’s rights groups slammed the decision, saying laws protecting women are inadequately enforced.
 Advocacy group Women’s Coalition Turkey said the withdrawal from a human rights agreement was a first in Turkey.
 “It is clear that this decision will further encourage the murderers of women, harassers, rapists,” their statement said.

 Turkey’s justice minister said the government was committed to combating violence against women.